magomimmo/modern-cljs/doc/tutorial-20.md

 ```

 As you see, this *quasi standard* directories layout for a CLJ/CLJS
-mixed project tries to keep separated all the kind of code from each
+mixed project tries to keep separated from each other every type of
-other (i.e. `clj` vs `cljs` vs. `cljx`) and their scope in the project
+code (e.g. `clj` vs `cljs` vs `cljx`) and their scope too (e.g. `src`
-too (`src` vs. `test`).
-It even keeps separated the static resources
+vs `test`).

-from the code (i.e. `resources` vs. `src`) and from their scope as
+It even keeps separated the static resources from the code
-weel (`resources` vs. `dev-resources`).
+(i.e. `resources` vs. `src`) and the development resources from the

-Out first contribution to the `Enfocus` project will be to normalize
+production resources (e.g. `dev-resources` vs `resources`).

-its diresctories layout to the above directories layout reference
+Our first contribution to the `Enfocus` project will be to normalize
-which can be considered an application of the separation of concerns
+its directories layout by using the above directories layout as a
-principle.
+reference.

 > NOTE 1: `Enfocus` is not a true CLJ/CLJS mixed project.
 It just
 > happens that it defines few macros in the `macros.clj` file.
 As you